sxs-bot/spack/lib/spack/docs/getting_started.rst

 .. note::

-  If you chose to install spack into a directory on Windows that is set up to require Administrative Privleges (either by default like `C:\Program Files`, or by administrative settings), or have administrative restrictions on a directory spack install files to such as `C:\Users\`, Spack will require elevated privleges to run.
+  If you chose to install Spack into a directory on Windows that is set up to require Administrative Privleges*, Spack will require elevated privleges to run.

+  *Administrative Privleges can be denoted either by default such as `C:\Program Files`, or aministrator applied administrative restrictions on a directory that spack installs files to such as `C:\Users\`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3: Run and configure Spack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^